jezberg/jezberg.github.io/_travellogs/2024-02-03_reunited_with_cinna_and_morgantha.md

 ---
 layout: post
-title: Reunited with Cinna and the Morgantha
+title: Reunited with Cinna and Morgantha
 date: 2024-02-03
-summary: The party reunites at the western gates of Barovia, continues travel toward Vallaki, and defeats Morganthas latest plan.
+summary: The party reunites at the western gates of Barovia, continues travel toward Vallaki, and thwarts Morganthas latest plan.
 giscus_comments: true
 ---